prof-rossetti/nyu-info-2335-201905/notes/python/packages/speech_recognition.md

     print("Say something!")
     audio = client.listen(mic)

+# returns the transcript with the highest confidence:
 transcript = client.recognize_google(audio)
 #> 'how old is the Brooklyn Bridge'

+# returns all transcripts:
 response = client.recognize_google(audio, show_all=True)
 #> {
 #>   'alternative': [